Anniversary of Ships launched on this day 8 May

 The face that has launched the most ships ?

-Sophia Loren: since 2002 the actress has been official godmother to all MSC cruise ships.
-MSC Lirica 2003, MSC Opera 2004, MSC Musica 2006, MSC Orchestra 2007, MSC Fantasia 2008, MSC Poesia 2008, MSC Splendida 2009, MSC Magnifica 2010, MSC Divina 2012, MSC Preziosa 2013, MSC Meraviglia 2017, MSC Seaside 2017, MSC Seaview 2018, MSC Bellissima 2019, MSC Grandiosa 2019, MSC Seashore 2021
+Sophia Loren: between 2003 and 2023 the actress was official godmother to all MSC cruise ships.
+MSC Lirica 2003, MSC Opera 2004, MSC Musica 2006, MSC Orchestra 2007, MSC Fantasia 2008, MSC Poesia 2008, MSC Splendida 2009, MSC Magnifica 2010, MSC Divina 2012, MSC Preziosa 2013, MSC Meraviglia 2017, MSC Seaside 2017, MSC Seaview 2018, MSC Bellissima 2019, MSC Grandiosa 2019, MSC Seashore 2021 MSC Seascape (by video) 2022 MSC Virtuosa 2021 MSC Euribia 2023

 What links Festival Cruises and MSC ?